-(iii) False and Defamatory "Internet Postings" of "Wolf Pack" Behaviour115.
-On or about September 19, 2017, on the eve of the scheduled hearing ofCatalyst's appeal in the Moyse Action, a series of false and defamatory Internet postings (the "Internet Postings") about West Face and Boland began to appear in a variety of locations on the Internet.
+(iii) False and Defamatory "Internet Postings" of "Wolf Pack" Behaviour

+129. 115.On or about September 19, 2017, on the eve of one week before the scheduled hearing of Catalyst's appeal in the Moyse Action, a series of false and defamatory Internet postings (the "Internet Postings") about West Face and Boland began to appear in a variety of locations on the Internet.
 These Internet Postings were posted under pseudonyms, but were orchestrated, directed and paid for, directly or indirectly, by the Counterclaim Defendants.

-116. The first such Internet Posting uncovered by West Face (the "Boland Post") was titled "West Face Capital CEO Gregory Boland has made a fortune shorting companies, laying off thousands, then sells stocks high".
-In addition to the false and defamatory title, the Boland Post contained the following false and defamatory words:
+130. 146.
+The first such Internet Posting uncovered by West Face (the "Boland Post") was titled "West Face Capital CEO Gregory Boland has made a fortune "shorting" companies, laying off thousands, then sells stocks high".
+In addition to the false and defamatory title, the Boland Post contained the following false and defamatory words concerning West Face and Boland: